 \section{Introduction}

-\emph{Fair division} is a classical topic studied in economics, social science and computer science, and has garnered immense attention due to its wide applications (e.g., school choices~\citep{abdulkadirouglu2005new}, course allocations~\citep{budish2012multi}, paper review assignments~\citep{lian2018conference}, allocating computational resources~\citep{ghodsi2011dominant}, etc.).
-Generally speaking, fair division studies how to fairly allocate a given set of resources to agents with respect to their heterogeneous preferences.
-Among all the fair allocations, an optimal allocation is naturally defined as the one with maximum \textit{efficiency} (a.k.a. social welfare).
-The problem of finding such an optimal allocation has been well-studied in the \emph{cake-cutting} literature where resources are (infinitely) divisible~\citep{aumann2015efficiency,aumann2012computing,brams2012maxsum,caragiannis2012efficiency,cohler2011optimal,bei2012optimal}.
-However, much less attention for this problem has been received for \emph{indivisible items}.
-In this paper, we study the computational complexity and approximability of this problem.
+\emph{Fair allocation} is a classical topic studied in economics, social science, and computer science, and has garnered significant attention due to its wide range of applications (e.g., school choices~\citep{abdulkadirouglu2005new}, course allocations~\citep{budish2012multi}, paper review assignments~\citep{lian2018conference}, computational resource allocation~\citep{ghodsi2011dominant}, etc.).
+Generally speaking, fair allocation studies how to fairly allocate a given set of resources to agents with respect to their heterogeneous preferences.
+Among all fair allocations, an optimal allocation can naturally be defined as the one that maximizes \emph{social welfare}.
+The problem of finding such an optimal fair allocation has been extensively studied in the \emph{cake-cutting} literature, where resources are assumed to be (infinitely) divisible~\citep{aumann2015efficiency,aumann2012computing,brams2012maxsum,caragiannis2012efficiency,cohler2011optimal,bei2012optimal}.
+In contrast, much less attention has been given to the corresponding problem for \emph{indivisible goods}.
+In this paper, we study the computational complexity and approximability of optimal fair allocation for indivisible goods.

-For different application scenarios, multiple notions of fairness have been defined to incorporate with agents' heterogeneous preferences.
-Among them, \emph{envy-freeness} (EF) is arguably the most natural fairness criterion, which states that each agent values her own bundle at least as much as the bundle allocated to any other agent.
-In other words, each agent does not envy any other agent in the allocation.
-Other common fairness criteria include \emph{proportionality} (PROP), \emph{equitability} (EQ), etc (see, e.g.,~\citep{BramsTa96,BrandtCoEn16,Endriss17,Moulin19} for a survey).

-However, exact fairness may not be achievable for allocating indivisible items (e.g., when the number of items is less than the number of agents).
-The most common approach to relax exact fairness in indivisible resource allocation is \emph{fairness up to one item}.
-Corresponding to envy-freeness, \cite{budish2011combinatorial} considered \emph{envy-freeness up to one item} (EF1), which requires that, for any pair of agents $i$ and $j$, $i$ does not envy $j$ if an item from $j$'s allocated bundle is removed.
-Significant attention has been received for EF1 allocations since then, together with other criteria such as PROP1 and EQ1 which adapt PROP and EQ to the indivisible resource setting in the same ``fairness up to one item'' favor (see ~\citep{CFS17,gourves2014near,FSVX19}).

-The above-mentioned relaxed notions of fairness are known to be achievable for allocating indivisible items~\citep{Lipton04onapproximately,gourves2014near,CFS17}.
-The next straightforward step is to optimize the allocation efficiency with a certain achievable fairness notion guaranteed.
-A natural measurement of efficiency is the \emph{social welfare}---the sum of all the agents' utilities for the allocation.
-The problem of maximizing efficiency within fair allocations can therefore be formulated as a \emph{constrained optimization} problem.
-Unfortunately, compared with other domains, this problem is still much less understood in the context of indivisible item allocations.